Esri/offline-editor-js/doc/offlinefeaturesmanager.md

 Methods | Returns | Description
 --- | --- | ---
-`extend(layer)`|nothing|Overrides a feature layer, by replacing the `applyEdits()` method of the layer.
-You can use the FeatureLayer as always, but it's behaviour will be different according to the online status of the manager.
+`extend(layer,callback,options)`|`callback( boolean, errors )`|Overrides a feature layer, by replacing the `applyEdits()` method of the layer.
+You can use the FeatureLayer as always, but it's behaviour will be different according to the online status of the manager. `options` is optional and is an Object that contains any information you need when reconsistuting the layer after an offline browser restart.
 `goOffline()` | nothing | Forces library into an offline state.
 Any edits applied to extended FeatureLayers during this condition will be stored locally.
 `goOnline(callback)` | `callback( boolean, errors )` | Forces library to return to an online state.
 If there are pending edits, an attempt will be made to sync them with the remote feature server.
 Callback function will be called when resync process is done.
 `getOnlineStatus()` | `ONLINE`, `OFFLINE` or `RECONNECTING`| Determines the current state of the manager.
 Please, note that this library doesn't detect actual browser offline/online condition.
 You need to use the `offline.min.js` library included in `vendor\offline` directory to detect connection status and connect events to goOffline() and goOnline() methods.
 See `military-offline.html` sample.